How much weight is placed on the undergraduate GPA vs relative work experience?

 Do I need to take the GRE exam for admission into the program?

 It depends on which program you're interested in.
-It's required for discipline specific programs.
+It is generally required for discipline specific programs.

 The GRE is required for the dual MSE+MBA degree.
 The GRE is not required for the Interdisciplinary Engineering (MSE/MS) degree.